mami-project/udpdiff/README.md

 analysis of that data comparing UDP and TCP connectivity and performance in the Internet.

-## PAM 2016 / A First Look at Network-Layer Impairments to UDP Encapsulation
+## TMA 2016 / A First Look at Network-Layer Impairments to UDP Encapsulation

-At present, two data sets are available, in support of "A First Look at Network-Layer Impairments to UDP Encapsulation", a paper presently under submission to the 2016 Passive and Active Measurement Conference.
+At present, two data sets are available, in support of "A First Look at Network-Layer Impairments to UDP Encapsulation", a paper presently under submission to the 2016 Traffic Measurement and Analysis Workshop.

 ### copycat on PlanetLab